MordecaiMalignatus/nn/README.md

 Alternatively, call `nn foo bar baz` and you get a file named `foo-bar-baz.md`, and a filled-in title row.

+If you do not change anything in the file opened, NN will delete the file to avoid spamming your inbox with stuff you accidentally triggered.

 ## Configuration

 There's a config file at `~/.config/nn`, which is simple JSON, specifying the